-Pre-requisites: 9 Japanese A
+Year 9 Semester 2 Pre-requisites: 9 Japanese A Students learn to ask questions

 Students learn to ask questions and talk about fast food and healthy food, shopping and outings.
-Students also learn more kanji.
+Students continue to learn more kanji.
 They expand their knowledge of Japanese grammar and use the form of verbs to describe what someone is doing now.
 Cultural learning focuses on the differences and similarities in shopping and leisure activities between Australian and Japanese teenagers.